thruthesky/fireflutter/README.md

 }
 ```

 ## Admin settings

 See the [Security rules for admin](#security-rule-for-admin) chapter to set admin in the security rules.
 After this, you can set the `isAdmin` field to true on the admin's user document.

+## Firebase Extension

+Aside from `easy-exnteion`, you will need to install the following extensions

+### Resize image

+`Deletion of original file` - Don't delete
+`Make resized images public` - yes
+`Cache-Control header for resized images` - "max-age=86400"
+`Convert image to preferred types` - select `webp` only.
+And choose `backfill` if you have an existing images.

+All other options are on your choice.

+To dispaly the thumbnail image, you may use `.thumbnail` String extension method. `CachedNetworkImage(imageUrl: url.thumbnail)`

 ## Setup the base code